 Living the Legacy of Inclusive Excellence

-Since its founding in 1855 by Maine free will baptists who were involved in the abolitionist movement, Bates has welcomed students from diverse racial, ethnic, religious, and economic backgrounds.
+Since its founding in 1855, Bates has welcomed students from diverse racial, ethnic, religious, and economic backgrounds.
 Bates was, and is, committed to the principles of social justice, equity, and freedom.

 Great efforts are ongoing in designing and perpetuating the institution to ensure that no qualified student will be turned away because they could not afford the cost of a Bates education.
 From the beginning, Bates welcomed young people from Maine farms and factory towns, former slaves, and immigrants.
 The leadership at Bates College is committed to living up to the aspirations of our founding.
 This is work is never done and takes a fully engaged and willing community.